An Update on the 2020/21 Season:

 - Receive a refund for your subscription package.
 Refunds will be processed back on to the credit card originally used to pay or issued via cheque to those that originally paid by cheque, cash or debit.
 If we require additional information to process your refund, a representative will contact you.

 - Request a phone call to discuss options.
-If you would like to discuss your options or would like to have a combination of a donation and refund for your order, a Patron Services Representative will contact you during July or August.
+If you would like to discuss your options or would like to have a combination of a donation and refund for your order, a Patron Services Representative will contact you within 1-3 business days.

 Note: All 2020/21 orders will be automatically transferred to the 2021/22 season and no donations or refunds will be processed if we do not hear from you.